 Cheri:

 It’s a fort!
 We’re making a fort with blankets and chairs.
 We’re, like, under the table with our flashlights together.
 I love it so much.
-I c
+I could just marry it.

 [Laugher]